Ipswich Ladies League Softball Rules

 An overthrow out of play (over the fence, past the dugout) will result in the runner being awarded one base.

 The batter and/or runner will be called out if they interfere with a defensive player making a play.
-The runner must run a straight path from one base to the next.
+The runner must run a straight path in the baseline from one base to the next.

 You must run straight through first base or turn right.
 If you turn left, you are in play and can be tagged out.

-The base coaches are responsible for making the safe/out calls.
-The first base coach is focusing on home and 1st and the 3rd base coach should focus on 2nd and 3rd.
+The base coaches and team coordinators are responsible for making the safe/out calls.
+The first base coach is focusing on home and 1st and the 3rd base coach should focus on 2nd and 3rd. *If you don't agree with a call talk with your team coordinator who will address it with the other coordinators

-A ball is fair if it is hit outside of the outfield baseline as long as it passed 1st or 3rd base in fair territory.
+A ball is fair if hit passed over the 1st or 3rd base in fair territory then lands outside of the outfield baseline.

 The catcher may catch a foul ball, which constitutes an out.
 To be considered a foul ball, the ball must go above shoulder height of the batter.